s-londono/disasterresponse/README.md

 python models/train_classifier.py data/DisasterResponse.db models/classifier.pkl
 ```

+Training the model may take a while (we are talking about 30 minutes), so please be patient.

 We used ScikitLearn's GridSearchCV to find the parameters of the model that gave us the best results.
 The is
 implemented in the script `tune_classifier.py`, which can be invoked with the path of the messages database as
 argument: